 There is simply no denying that women have had a significant impact on music throughout history.
 From Gladys Knight to Missy Elliot to Janis Joplin and beyond, we want to show our love to some of the most powerful and successful female artists that have inspired us to be better musicians throughout our lives.

-Of course, there are far too many talented female artists to list them all, though we hope this list can do at least a bit of justice for those who changed the music world forever.
+Of course, there are far too many talented female artists to list them all, though we hope this list can do at least a bit of justice for the top female artists of all time - those who changed the music world forever!